ammarpvl29/jordan-electronics-scraper/README.md

 A comprehensive web scraping pipeline for monitoring electronics products and prices from major Jordanian retailers.
 This project collects product data from SmartBuy Jordan and Leaders Center Jordan, storing it in MongoDB for analysis and tracking.

+**✨ Recently refactored to hybrid architecture for better maintainability and code reuse!**

 ## 🎯 Project Overview

 This scraping pipeline is designed to: